For footnotes and references, see the official text.

 The apprenticeship methodology is at the heart of the distinctive educational approach offered by Patrick Henry College.
 By offering vocation-related experience and application of classroom learning, apprenticeship is the culmination of PHC’s classical Christian liberal arts curriculum.

-Apprenticeship at PHC is integrated with the school’s classical Christian liberal arts educational philosophy.
+Apprenticeships at PHC are integrated with the school’s classical Christian liberal arts educational philosophy.
 Though grammar, logic, and rhetoric are foundational subjects—the Trivium of the classical liberal arts—they also each carry their own pedagogical approach (learning, dialectic, and performance) and can serve as a conceptual framework for a comprehensive education (knowledge, understanding, and application) (Veith & Kern, 2001; Joseph, 2002).

 Furthermore, because PHC students have been equipped by the core liberal arts curriculum, they tend to have a strong knowledge base (grammar), are skilled in analysis (logic), and can express themselves well in speaking and writing (rhetoric).
 Thus, as they move into their major programs, where the Apprenticeship Methodology is featured, they are well-prepared to excel in their future callings.